pvcraven/2017_web_security/source/final/cole/index.rst

 ----------------------------
 Basically, Angular JS is a very powerful, open-source front-end web application framework used exclusively by JavaScript for Single Page Application (SPA) projects.
-[Tp]_ It is maily maintained by Google, as well as a community of individuals and corporations to address the quantity of challenges presented by SPA's.
+[Tp]_ It is mainly maintained by Google, as well as a community of individuals and corporations to address the quantity of challenges presented by SPA's.
 [Wp]_

-The purpose for this framework is to try and simplify both the development and the testing of SPA's by using itself for client-side model-view-controller (MVS) and model-view-viewmodel (MVVM) architectures, which are software architectural patterns that help implement user interfaces on computers.
-However, Angluar JS largely fails to do this due to each new version failing to protect the core API and destroy important pieces of code that depends on previous versions.
+The purpose for this framework is to try and simplify both the development and the testing of SPA's by using itself for client-side model-view-controller (MVS) and model-view-viewmodel (MVVM) architectures, both of which are software architectural patterns that help implement user interfaces on computers.
+However, Angluar JS largely fails to do this due to each new version failing to protect the core API and destroying important pieces of code that depend on previous versions.
 [Wp]_

 History